 The Necessary Conditions for Black Light Photography

-Thanks to the relatively dark ambience and backlighting you can use a camera that takes low digital noise photos in higher ISO ranges.
+Thanks to the relatively dark ambiance and backlighting you can use a camera that takes low digital noise photos in higher ISO ranges.
 This helps ensure that images meet your quality standards and avoid digital noise in dark areas.

 In fact, you are using a fast lens which allows for low aperture values.
-This gives you a wider aperture, better light exposure and shorter exposure times.
+This gives you a wider aperture, better light exposure, and shorter exposure times.

-To create beautiful colorful images in black light photography you will need fluorescent materials.
+To create beautiful colorful images in blacklight photography you will need fluorescent materials.
 There are online stores that specialize in blacklight accessories and the work of other photographers is a good source of inspiration and offers a variety of combinations.
-The offer is rich, makeup or soap bubbles for black light for example.
+The offer is rich, makeup or soap bubbles for blacklight for example.

 You may also like to read: Lighting in Photography: An Illustrative Guide for Beginners